 Rafters Sheffield Review – Award Winning Restaurant Yorkshire – Fine Dining Sheffield – Sheffield Best Restaurants –

 A recent menu change has led to the next big step for the Rafters.
 Their emphasis on Food, Drink and Service has taken on an additional member, Experience.
-What started as a seasonal menu change evolved into two unique experience menus, designed to take diners on a culinary journey that captures Owners Tom Lawson and Alistair Myers nostalgic love of food.
+What started as a seasonal menu change evolved into two unique experience menus, designed to take diners on a culinary journey that captures Tom and Alistair’s nostalgic love of food.
 The Rafters is true foodie heaven.

 Greeted with the warm welcome we remembered last time, we were quickly offered our pre-dinner drinks.
 With extensive spirits and wine menu expertly crafted by Sommelier Alistair, we started with one of their new vodka Appletini cocktails.
 The perfect way to start our journey alongside their Sir Robin of Locksley Gin spiked marshmallows.